gloveboxes/ai-tour-26-zava-diy-dataset-plus-mcp/docs/docs/index.md

 - **Real-time Data Processing:** Techniques for handling and analyzing streaming data
 - **Cloud Integration:** Deploying AI solutions at scale

+You can learning more about [Azure AI Foundry Agent Service](https://learn.microsoft.com/azure/ai-foundry/){:target "_blank"} and how it integrates with the Model Context Protocol (MCP) to create intelligent, agentic applications

 ## Why This Matters

 Artificial Intelligence is transforming every industry, and understanding how to effectively implement AI solutions is crucial for: